Eastern Cape: Demographics

 As of the 2022 census, the Eastern Cape had a population of 7,230,204, an increase of 10.2% from the prior census in 2011.
 It is the fourth-most populous of South Africa's nine provinces.
 The median age is 27, an increase of 5 years from 2011.

 Race/Ethnicity

 In the 2022 census, 85.7% of the population described themselves as Black African, 7.6% as Coloured, 5.6% as White and 0.5% as Indian/Asian.
 A large majority of Black African people in the province are Xhosa, with 78.8% of residents in Eastern Cape identifying as Xhosa as of 2011.
 Unlike most of South Africa, a substantial proportion of the White population is of British descent.
-Roughly half of White South Africans in Eastern Cape are English-speakers of British descent while the other half are of Boer/Afrikaner ancestry.
+Roughly half of White South Africans in Eastern Cape are English-speakers of British and Irish descent while the other half are of Boer/Afrikaner ancestry.
 Eastern Cape is one of only two provinces in South Africa where Whites of British descent outnumber Boers/Afrikaners, the other being KwaZulu-Natal.